bower/bower.github.io/docs/tools.md

 Inject your Bower components right into your HTML using Grunt.

 [**grunt-bower-requirejs**](https://github.com/yeoman/grunt-bower-requirejs) <br>
 Automagically wire-up installed Bower components into your RequireJS config.
+Also available as a [standalone CLI tool](https://github.com/yeoman/bower-requirejs).

 [**grunt-bower-task**](https://github.com/yatskevich/grunt-bower-task) <br>
 Grunt plugin to automate Bower commands; allow the configuration of the files needed allowing to filter out the minimal in the project.